mlvx/git-learn/README.md

 are on my laptop.
 (Thinking about it, that avoids a security risk, right?)

 Side note:  Git-bash, y u no tmux?
+Also:  How do I get rid of the .swp file in the repo?